xclntx/infra-snippets/README.md

 # Infra Snippets ⚙️

-A small collection of Kubernetes, Rancher & Fleet examples and snippets I use or experiment with.
+A collection of Kubernetes, Rancher & Fleet examples and experiments.

 ## 🧩 Topics
 - Helm chart configs